goliatone/go-cms/docs/CMS_TDD.md

 - Content versioning
 - Scheduled publishing
 - Media library integration
+- Markdown documentation & QA closeout (operational guides, telemetry backlog)

 **Phase 7: Observability**
 - Logger interface promotion (`pkg/interfaces/logger.go`)
 - Console logger fallback for local/testing builds
 - go-logger adapter wiring via DI (`go-logger` alignment and examples)
 - Structured audit/worker logs using the new contract
+- Documentation for provider wiring and troubleshooting (`docs/LOGGING_GUIDE.md`)

+## Static Command Integration

+- Static generator handlers (`BuildSiteHandler`, `DiffSiteHandler`, `CleanSiteHandler`, `BuildSitemapHandler`) are registered by the DI container whenever `Config.Generator.Enabled` and `Config.Commands.Enabled` are both true.
+- The CLI bootstrap (`cmd/static/internal/bootstrap`) enables commands, applies optional overrides for logger providers or generator storage, and returns a collector so the CLI (or host applications) can retrieve the instantiated handlers.
+- CLI execution (`cmd/static/main.go`) now maps flags to the `staticcmd` message types and attaches a result callback that streams `generator.BuildResult` diagnostics into the shared logging helper.
+Assets-only and single-page flows emit metadata-only envelopes so callers can record telemetry without bypassing the handler middleware, and the `sitemap` subcommand triggers the standalone sitemap command for regeneration without a full site build.
+- Hosts integrating the handlers directly should enable commands, request the collector or call `Module.CommandHandlers()`, and execute handlers with their own callbacks.
+If handlers are missing, the CLI surfaces a clear configuration error instead of silently falling back to service calls.
+- The generator writes `sitemap.xml` alongside build artifacts whenever `Config.Generator.GenerateSitemap` is true and exposes a dedicated `BuildSitemap` method for explicit regeneration.
+- RSS/Atom feeds are produced per locale under `feeds/<locale>.rss.xml` and `feeds/<locale>.atom.xml` (with default-locale aliases `feed.xml` / `feed.atom.xml`) when `Config.Generator.GenerateFeeds` is enabled; incremental builds continue to refresh these feeds even when page HTML is skipped.

 ## Usage Examples